johngerome/vue-ui/docs/components/button.md

 ## Composition

-We recommend you to create a Button wrapper instead of using the Button directly.
-This way you can customize the appearance via theme or tailwind class.
+We highly recommend creating a Button wrapper instead of utilizing the Button component directly.
+Doing so will provide you with the flexibility to customize its appearance effortlessly through themes or Tailwind classes.
+This approach ensures greater control and consistency in your design.

 ::: code-group